 Determine the requirements of the cemetery.

-Each cemetery has its own rules and regulations that govern the size, material, and types of headstones that are permitted on their grounds.
+Each cemetery has rules and regulations governing the size, material, and types of headstones permitted on its grounds.
 For example, there may be limitations on the height of the monument or the amount of text that can be included on the stone.
-Most reputable grave marker companies will contact your cemetery for you to make sure that what you have selected meets their requirements.
+Most reputable grave marker companies will contact your cemetery to ensure that what you have selected meets their requirements.
 But it is always a good idea to check directly with the cemetery you plan to use before you begin shopping.
 You don’t want to take a chance that the grave marker you select is refused when it is delivered.
-Your cemetery may also require that you complete a set of forms prior to accepting your grave marker.
+Your cemetery may also require you to complete a set of forms before accepting your grave marker.

 Set a Budget.

 The price for grave markers can vary widely.
 Decide about how much you would like to spend before you begin to shop.
 This will help you narrow down your choices and make it easier to focus on deciding which options fall within your target price range.
 In addition to the cost of the grave marker, you may be required to pay a fee for installation, taxes, or delivery charges.
 Educating yourself on what is included in the price can help you ensure you are working within your resources.

 Choose the material for the marker.